leonvandermeer/BenchmarkDotNet/docs/articles/samples/IntroWakeLock.md

 ## Sample: IntroWakeLock

-Running Benchmarks usually takes enough time such that the system enters sleep or turns of the display.
+Running benchmarks may sometimes take enough time such that the system enters sleep or turns off the display.

 Using a WakeLock prevents the system doing so.